elinscott/ase_koopmans/doc/tutorials/qmmm/qmmm.rst

 QM/MM MD General Strategy for A QM complex in an MM solvent:

-1. Equillibrate an MM solvent box using one of the MM potentials built into ASE (see :ref:`TIPnP Water Box Equillibration` for water potentials), one of the compatible external MM codes, or write your own potential (see :ref:`Adding new calculators`)
+1. Equillibrate an MM solvent box using one of the MM potentials built into ASE (see :ref:`tipnp water box equillibration` for water potentials), one of the compatible external MM codes, or write your own potential (see :ref:`Adding new calculators`)
 2. Optimize the gas-phase structure of your QM complex in GPAW, analyze what